afrihost/BaseCommandBundle/Resources/doc/logging.md

     $this->getLogger()->info('Done');
 }
 ```
+The idea is that once this code becomes stable, the `setLogLevel()` line can be removed so that only the exception messages are logged.
+The entries that are logged at *INFO* verbosity can be left in the code so that if the extra verbosity is ever needed again to debug, the entries can be accessed (per execution) using the [--log-level](#--log-level) parameter.

+This is a simple example.
+There is a large variety of other logging functionality detailed in the [Function Reference](#function-reference) below.

 ### Global Config
 All the configuration options for the *Logging Enhancement* fall under the `logger` config node.
 As all fields
 have 'sensible' defaults, no configuration is required to start using the bundle.
-The options are available should you
+These options are available should you
 want to customise the logging functionality to your needs.
 The default values are shown below:

 ```yaml